Climb Denali with Alpine Ascents

 About The Mountain

 Denali is often considered North America’s most classic climb.
-From base to summit, it rises nearly 18,000′, an elevation gain unsurpassed anywhere in the world.
-At a northern latitude of 63°, it is the most northerly of any big mountain over 20,000′.
+From base to summit, it rises nearly 18,000ft., an elevation gain unsurpassed anywhere in the world.
+At a northern latitude of 63 degrees, it is the most northerly of any big mountain over 20,000ft.
 No other region offers such breathtaking and diverse views each day of the ascent.
 The panorama from Denali’s summit includes Mt.
 Foraker, Mt.
-Hunter and Mt.
+Hunter, and Mt.
 Huntington in all their majestic glory.

 When Dr. Bradford Washburn pioneered the West Buttress route, he heralded in a new era of Denali ascents and offered climbers a unique approach to the summit.
 The flight onto the glacier is a trip in itself, presenting overwhelming vistas of the Alaska Range.
 The West Buttress route remains, by far, the most successfully climbed route on the mountain.

-Highest Mountain in North America.
-Denali has always been revered by native Athabascans who inhabit this northern region.
 The first climbing attempt was made by the Sourdough Expedition (William Taylor and Pete Anderson) utilizing the Muldrow Glacier.
-They summitted the north peak (19,740’) in 1910.
-About three years later, in 1913, the true summit was reached.
-A team comprised of Archdeacon Hudson Stuck, Robert Tatum, Walter Harper and Harry Karstens successfully climbed the south peak.
+They summited the north peak (19,740’) in 1910.
+About three years later, in 1913, a team comprised of Archdeacon Hudson Stuck, Robert Tatum, Walter Harper, and Harry Karstens successfully climbed the south peak, reaching the true summit.
 It was Harper, a native Athabascan, who first stood atop North America.
 Between 1913 and 1950, there were very few ascents of Denali.
 The landmark achievement, which opened Denali to a larger group of climbers, was Bradford Washburn’s 1951 expedition, which reached the summit of Denali via the West Buttress.
 Washburn’s team, using a plane fitted with skis to access the Kahiltna Glacier, pioneered the most popular route on the mountain.

 First Climbed: 1913, W. Harper, H. Stuck, R. Tatum & H. Karstens